 - Get your au bain-marie pan ready or fill a pan with a little water and place a heatproof bowl in the pan which doesn't touch the water.
 Bring the water in the pan to a boil.

-- Chop the chocolate coarse.
+- Chop the chocolate coarsely.

 Dark chocolate hazelnut mousse with brandy